ibm-cloud-docs/data-virtualization/connecting/connect_ibm_tools.md

   7. Test the SSL connection in one of the following ways:

      - Test the connection by using CLP.
-Issue the following command to connect to the Data Virtualization database:
+Issue the following command to connect to the Data Virtualization instance:

        `db2 connect to <db_alias> user <user_id>`

-       where `<db_alias>` is your name for the Data Virtualization database and `<user_id>` is your Data Virtualization user ID.
+       where `<db_alias>` is your name for the Data Virtualization instance and `<user_id>` is your Data Virtualization user ID.
 You are prompted to enter your password.

      - Test the connection by using CLI.
-Issue the following command to connect to the Data Virtualization database:
+Issue the following command to connect to the Data Virtualization instance:

        `db2cli validate -dsn <alias> -connect -user <user_id> -passwd <password>`

         where `<alias>` is an alias that you created by using the **db2cli writecfg** command, `<user_id>` is your Data Virtualization user ID, and `<password>` is your Data Virtualization password.

-- To create a connection without SSL, catalog the target Data Virtualization database by completing the following steps:
+- To create a connection without SSL, catalog the target Data Virtualization instance by completing the following steps:

   1. Catalog the target Data Virtualization node so that client applications can connect to it.
 Run the following CLP commands: